CyberGRX/twin-sister/README.md

 ### empty_context_manager ###

-A context manager that does nothing and yields an EmptyFake, useful for preventing unwanted behavior like opening network connections.
+A context manager that does nothing and yields an EndlessFake, useful for preventing unwanted behavior like opening network connections.

 ```
 from twin_sister.fakes import empty_context_manager